cmbiwer/pycbc_cal_dev/docs/inference_gw150914.md

 sh run_pycbc_inference.sh
 ```

-See the appendix on this page for a simple condor example.
+See the appendix on this page for a simple condor submission example for this script.

 See the appendix on how to plot posterior.